Celtoys/Remotery/readme.md

 * Profiles itself and shows how it's performing in the viewer.
 * Can optionally sample CUDA/D3D11 GPU activity.
 * Console output for logging text.
+* Console input for sending commands to your game.

 Compiling